julsraemy/prezi/md/intro-open-data-2024.md

 - Registry that includes data repositories from various academic disciplines
 - Embeddable widgets and tools
     - Additional information, Data Accessibility, Terms of use and licences, Policy, Persistent Identifier (PID) system, Certification
-- It also provides an API to access the content
+- All metadata are available for open use under CC0.
+It also provides an API to access the content
-- All metadata are available for open use under CC0

 http://www.re3data.org/